shawnjburke/browser_driver/README.rst

 The full change log can be found at [TODO: update with link]

+v0.1.3 - Bug fix where the setup process would update the cfg file key = value where the bat file was updating as key=value.

 v0.1.2 - Bug fix in dist_pypi.bat+browser_driver.cfg

 v0.1.1 - Updated setup.py adding find_and_list_packages() method.
 Updated the dist_pypi.bat script in a number of ways.